ChoiIseungil/CS454Project/README.md

 GA can explore larger search region thanks to crossover and mutation.
 Nevertheless, GA has some disadvantages alike other search-based algorithms: it has a tendency to converge to local optima.

-To overcome the weakness, we introduce new variant of genetica algorith,, which we named parallel genetic algorithm (PGA).
+To overcome the weakness, we introduce new variant of genetica algorithm, which we named parallel genetic algorithm (PGA).
 It has a tree-like architecture.

 <img src="image/pga.png" height="300px"></img>